jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

     This standalone Java EE module is a JAR containing EJBs.
 It is responsible for managing the shopping cart.
 2. A Java client:

-    This simple Java client is launched using a "main" method.
+    This simple Java client is launched using a `main` method.
 The remote client looks up a reference to the server module's API, via JNDI.
 It then uses this API to perform the operations the customer requests.

 System requirements